Richard Kamler - The Table of Voices: An Art of Engagement Part2

 RK: I did a series of pieces in the early 80s called Maximum Security.
 There were several installations.
 Each looked at a particular aspect of the prison system and how it related to the larger world.
 What are the economics of the prisons?
 What class benefits from prisons?
 I looked at the sociology of the prison population.
 I looked at the physical qualities.
 I looked at every aspect of the prison system and related that to what it was like outside.

 I initiated what I called community conversations bringing together people who could dialog around these issues: ex inmates, families and so on.
 How could we engage ourselves socially to see if we could change it?

-RW: That was the hope, to find a better way?
-What could help, restore and heal?
+RW: So there was the hope of finding a better way - what could help, restore and heal?

 RK: Of course.
 I think I mentioned Vaclav Havel the last time we talked.
 What he did was bring artists to the table with all the other people.

 RW: But art has this wonderful potential to really engage someone to the core.

 RK: And that's exactly why it has to be at the table.
 That's what excites me and interests me!